 At 7:05 PM, the thing will get 60 tokens back and so on every minute forward.

-Each environment has specific limitations, you can verify them in the Environment Types and Limits article.
+If not redefined in the commercial offer, each environment has specific limitations, and you can verify them in the Environment Types and Limits article.
+If you need a higher rate, you must contact the Servitly support.

 Overdraft